CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 #Rapideye

-For the following processes, is mandatory to clone CONABIO/madmex-v2 repository in your filesystem for having the MAD-MEX code.
+For the following processes, it is mandatory to clone CONABIO/madmex-v2 repository in your filesystem for having the MAD-MEX code.

 ##Ingestion